weiyi-li/Multi-function-Digital-Clock/README.md

 A multi-function digital clock implemented in Verilog HDL, supported by Quartus II and Altera DE1 FPGA.

 ## Functions
-Clock count,stopwatch, countdown, time setting, reset, pulse and continue, LED display
+Clock count, stopwatch, countdown, time setting, reset, pulse and continue, LED display
 Codes are divided into two parts and they are defining the behaviors and functions of countclock_basic and segment7 respectively.

 ## Parts of code